Antipodes of monoidal decomposition spaces: Introduction

 Decomposition spaces were introduced by G\'alvez, Kock and Tonks~\cite{GKT1,GKT2,GKT3} as a very general setting for incidence algebras and M\"obius inversion, and independently by Dyckerhoff and Kapranov~\cite{DK} under the name unital $2$-Segal spaces, for use in homological algebra, representation theory and geometry.
 A decomposition space is a simplicial $\infty$-groupoid with a property expressing the ability to decompose objects.

 It is the combinatorial perspective that concerns the present contribution.
 The line of development from the classical theory of incidence coalgebras \cite{Joni-Rota} is summarised by regarding locally finite posets as special instances of M\"obius categories~\cite{Leroux76}, which in turn are regarded as simplicial sets via the nerve.
-The crucial observation from \cite{GKT1} is that the Segal condition (which characterises the ability to compose as in a category) is not needed: the decomposition-space axiom characterises instead the ability to {\em decompose}.
+The crucial observation from \cite{GKT1} is that the Segal condition (which characterises the ability to compose as in a category) is not needed: the decomposition-space axiom characterises instead the ability to {\em decompose}, in a sufficiently controlled manner so as to allow the construction of an incidence coalgebra.
 There are countless examples in combinatorics of coalgebras arising from decomposition spaces but not (directly) from categories or posets.
 The passage from simplicial sets to simplicial groupoids is motivated by combinatorics to take into account symmetries.
 The further passage to $\infty$-groupoids is harder to justify from combinatorics, but is the natural level of generality from a homotopy viewpoint.
 The decomposition-space approach to incidence algebras is {\em objective} (in the sense by Lawvere and Menni~\cite{Lawvere-Menni}), meaning that the constructions take place with the combinatorial objects themselves rather than with vector spaces spanned by them.
 In this way, all proofs are natively `bijective'.
-It is an attractive feature of the theory that most arguments boil down to computing pullbacks, by which we always mean {\em homotopy} pullbacks.
+It is an attractive feature of the theory that most arguments boil down to computing pullbacks, by which we always mean {\em homotopy} pullbacks (i.e.~pullbacks in the $\infty$-category $\infGrpd$ of $\infty$-groupoids).

 Bialgebras and Hopf algebras, rather than just coalgebras, are obtained from {\em monoidal} decomposition spaces.
 In examples from combinatorics, the monoidal structure is often disjoint union.
 It is characteristic for the decomposition-space approach that the bialgebras obtained are (often filtered but) not connected in general.
 In particular they are not in general Hopf.
 For example, for the nerve of a category, all identity arrows become group-like elements in the coalgebra.